Sejmou/large-scale-data-scatterplot/README.md

 The `package.json` of the example app is setup to use the React and ReactDOM version from the library's dev dependencies (i.e. the packages stored in it `node_modules` folder).
 I am not sure if yarn detects changes to the packages though, so a reset might be necessary if the React and ReactDOM versions for library development would be upgraded.

-To make use of the latest build of `react-large-scale-data-scatterplot` during development automatically, you need to switch to the parent directory and run `yarn link` there.
+To make use of the latest build of `react-big-dataset-scatterplot` during development automatically, you need to switch to the parent directory and run `yarn link` there.

-Then, go back to the example app directory and run `yarn link react-large-scale-data-scatterplot`. yarn should then use a symlink for the library during development, which means that always automatically the most recent version is used without having to run `yarn` on every change to the library package.
+Then, go back to the example app directory and run `yarn link react-big-dataset-scatterplot`. yarn should then use a symlink for the library during development, which means that always automatically the most recent version is used without having to run `yarn` on every change to the library package.

-Additional note: The line `import 'react-large-scale-data-scatterplot/dist/tailwind.css';` inside `main.tsx` is important!
+Additional note: The line `import 'react-big-dataset-scatterplot/dist/tailwind.css';` inside `main.tsx` is important!
 If this is not included Tailwind styles used by the library are not applied (or in this case, any Tailwind class that is not already used in the rest of the app does NOT work).

 ## Building